port-labs/port-docs/docs/guides/all/setup-dora-metrics.md

 - Access to a repository (GitHub, GitLab, or Azure Repos) that is connected to Port via the onboarding process.
 - While this guide demonstrates implementations using **GitHub**, **GitLab**, and **Azure Repos**, other Git providers can be used as well.
 - Optional for advanced strategies: If you're using workflows or pipelines, ensure they are configured for deployment tracking by following the relevant setup guides, such as CI/CD integrations or your platform-specific tools.
+- Optional for alternate tracking strategies: Install the [Port Jira integration](/build-your-software-catalog/sync-data-to-catalog/project-management/jira) to track deployments, lead time and change failure rate using Jira.

 ## Tracking deployments